haileytapia/portfolio/domo/buy-listing.md

     {:  .note }
     >The **Email** field automatically populates with the email associated with your Domo account.

-7. (Optional) Select the **Securely save my information for 1-click checkout** checkbox to reuse your payment information for future transactions.
+7. (Optional) Select **Securely save my information for 1-click checkout** to reuse your payment information for future transactions.
 If you select this checkbox, you must also enter your phone number to enable the **Pay** button.
 8. Select **Pay** to charge the one-time payment to your card.

     ![image.png](https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128HG&feoid=00N5w00000Ri7BU&refid=0EM5w000006ubpU)